 - Metalsmith and Weaponsmith: Your key resource is deposits of metal.
 In the starter regions this will involve mining Copper Deposits for Copper Ore via the Prospecting gathering ability.
 Prospecting can also yield Brimstones (for Armourers) and Whetstones (for Weaponsmiths).

 - Explorer: Although you can mine metals and turn them into ingots, you cannot use these yourself.
 Your main source of materials comes from defeating creatures of nature for their hides.
-In your early adventures in LOTRO, these can come from Hogs (“Splitertusks” for example), wolves and bears.
+In your early adventures in LOTRO, these can come from Hogs (“Splintertusks” for example), wolves and bears.
 Other creatures may also provide these.
 Although you can chop and fashion wood, the main thing to look for are Flax Fibres which come from chopping wood – and can fall from mobs.
 You can use Wood to advance your Forester skill but not your Tailoring skill.

 - Tinker: as making Jewellery involves both metals and gems, you mainly gather from deposits of metals via Prospecting also.
 Gems may also be mined from these deposits.
-Keep an eye on pending loot as gems such as Agates can fall from humoids (living and undead).
+Keep an eye on pending loot as gems such as Agates can fall from humanoids (living and undead).
 Prospecting can also yield materials helpful for Historians.
 In the early regions an example is “Copper Salts”.

 - Historian: Gathering as a Historian/Scholar is trickier than for other professions.
-You are looking for artifacts (see “tracking resource” below) that you can research.
+You are looking for artefacts (see “tracking resource” below) that you can research.
 These commonly occur around ruins or other buildings.
 Your fragments can also fall from humanoids (living and undead).
 If you have dye recipes then the plants you need are out in the landscape.
 Turn on “Track Crops” ability to give yourself a better chance at finding them!

 - Woodsman: It won’t surprise you to learn that your main resource is wood!
 Your critical rating item (Resins) also comes from chopping wood.